Track the hottest, most in-demand and currently available LEGO sets with Brick Fanatics’ Top 20 LEGO Sets List

 Theme: NINJAGO Price: £274.99 / $299.99 / €299.99 Pieces: 5,685 Available: Now

 This model easily takes the cake for the most NINJAGO references in one set, with iconic locations such as Zane’s memorial statue and Chen’s Noodle House finally realised in real LEGO bricks.
-The 19 minifigures themselves also offer plenty of characters direct from the TV show, such as the Mechanic who plays a pivotal role in more recent seasons.
+The 19 minifigures themselves also offer plenty of characters direct from the TV show, including the Mechanic, who plays a pivotal role in more recent seasons.
 As if all of that wasn’t enough, the LEGO Group made sure to be as on the nose as possible with its release, launching it on the day that NINJAGO reached 10 years of age.
 Truly, this is the ultimate NINJAGO set.

 Theme: Creator Expert Price: £449.99 / $549.99 / €499.99 Pieces: 9,036 Available: Now